 When it does, the most important question, in my view, won’t be about the plans of America’s next president.
 Nor will it be about the next move by Vladimir Putin.
 Rather, it will most likely pivot around one widely ignored issue:

 Tactical Nuclear Weapons

 Tactical (or non-strategic) nuclear weapons are supposedly smaller and less destructive than the strategic nuclear weapons that defined the 20th Century Cold War.

 A good thing?
 Not really.
 Here are five reasons why they’re so dangerous:

 Reason #1.
 They’re still massive.

-For example, the supposedly “lower yield” W48 tactical warhead packs the power of 72 tons of TNT.
-That’s over three-times larger than the “Fat Man” atomic bomb that leveled Nagasaki and four-times larger than the “Little Boy” that destroyed Hiroshima.
+Some of the supposedly “lower yield” tactical warheads pack more power than the “Fat Man” atomic bomb that leveled Nagasaki or the “Little Boy” that destroyed Hiroshima.